-The Salt Flat Ecological Site was developed by an earlier version of the Salt Flat Ecological Site 2004, revised 2007.
-This earlier version was based on input from Natural Resources Conservation services (formerly Soil Conservation Service) and historical information obtained from the Salt Flat Range Site descriptions 1975.
+The Saline Overflow Ecological Site was developed by an earlier version (2004, revised 2007).
+This earlier version was based on input from Natural Resources Conservation Service (formerly Soil Conservation Service) and historical information obtained from the Saline Overflow Range Site descriptions (1975).
 This ESD meets the Provisional requirements of the National Ecological Site Handbook (NESH).
 This ESD will continue refinement towards an Approved status according to the NESH.